Kevin Felida

-Kevin Felida (born 11 November 1999) is a professional footballer who plays for RKC Waalwijk, as a midfielder.
-Born in the Netherlands, he represents the Curaçao national team.
+Kevin Felida (born 11 November 1999) is a professional footballer who plays as a defensive midfielder for Eerste Divisie club Den Bosch.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Born in Spijkenisse, where he grew up as a childhood friend of Joshua Zirkzee, Felida ended up in the youth academy of FC Den Bosch via VV Spijkenisse and Excelsior.
 In the 2017–18 season, he began playing for their under-21 team.
 Felida made his senior debut on 1 December 2017, in the 3–0 win over Go Ahead Eagles, where he came on as a substitute in the 85th minute for Muhammed Mert.
 On 14 November, it was announced that Felida has signed a contract extension keeping him at the club until the summer of 2020.
 At the same time, Felida became a regular part of the first-team squad.
 In the match against FC Dordrecht (4–1 win), on 16 March 2018, Felida scored his first professional goal, a strike from 30 metres out.

 In the summer of 2022, Felida joined RKC Waalwijk on a three-year contract.

+In July 2025, Felida returned to FC Den Bosch on a free transfer and signed a two-year contract with the club.